Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-6/report.md

 # Week-1 Scrum Report

 ### Raul-Fikrat Azizli
 1. What have I worked on?
+Worked on extension and analyzed the datasets for possible ML implementations.
 2. What will I be working on next?
+Work on the extension and prepare for deliverable.
 3. Have I run into any issues?
 Do I need help?
 No issues, no help.

 ### Mahdi Khemakhem